 The Strategic Priority Programme Groups also report into the Operating Board as the theme experts and specialists for each of the main strands of work.
-The Operating Board, which meets every two months, is currently chaired by Anthony May, the Chief Executive of Nottinghamshire County Council.
+The Operating Board, which has meetingss every two months, is currently chaired by Anthony May, the Chief Executive of Nottinghamshire County Council.
 The chair of the Operating board is nominated by the Executive Board and this position is reviewed every two years.

 The Strategic Priority Programme Groups

 The Midlands Engine has 5 Strategic Programme Groups: Midlands Connect, Skills, Trade and Investment, Innovation and Enterprise, Shaping Great Places.
 In addition, there are also 3 task and finish groups: Digital and Connectivity, Management and Leadership, Midlands Engine Investment Fund (MEIF).